projectsesame/sesame/design/routing-design.md

 For example, we could define a wildcard style path: `/app2/*/foo`, but not `/app2/*`.
 If the path ends with `*` has too large of a match to allow for delegation.
-If this is encountered, Contour will set the status to be error for the corresponding HTTPProxy.
+If this is encountered, Sesame will set the status to be error for the corresponding HTTPProxy.

 ##### Root HTTPProxy: